Investment DAOs: How To Decentralize Venture Capital

 — It means more projects have access to funding and more people can find investment without needing to overcome the massive hurdles in traditional investment.

-DAO’s might sounds like a bit of a buzzword right now, but in a practical sense, they are opening a lot of new doors for regular people.
+DAO’s might sound like a bit of a buzzword right now.
+In a practical sense, they are opening a lot of new doors for regular people.
 Check out this article to understand how a DAO can help you fund your project.

 You’re starting a project and you need a little extra capital to get going.
 Or you’re about to expand and need that extra something.
-So you go to a vulture, sorry we mean, venture capital firm to source that capital.
+So you go to a vulture, sorry, venture capital firm to source that capital.
 The thing is you don’t want to give your shares away and lose your control.
 If only there was another way.

-As the world has been, we’ve got the big fish and the little fish trying to make it with their rad ideas and need for funding.
-The little fish go to the big fish and ask them for some capital.
+To illustrate, the little fish go to the big fish and ask them for some capital.
 If the big fish likes the idea, they agree.
-In return, the little fish gives up some shares – and subsequently relinquishes some control – and the big fish gets a little bigger.
+In return, the little fish gives up some shares, accordingly relinquishing some control.
+As a result, the big fish gets a little bigger.

-This reliance on just a few centralized entities means we’re left with a couple of insanely powerful entities at the top who can call the shots – and act as gatekeepers to the idea pool.
-A firm has to like the idea of a project to offer funding, and that comes at a price to us all.
-For business start-ups, it means good ideas go to waste when there’s a lack of business support; for the business ecosystem and the end-user, it means a lack of diversity in what’s available.
+This reliance on just a few centralized entities means we’re left with a couple of insanely powerful entities at the top who can call the shots.
+Essentially, these few people act as gatekeepers to the idea pool.
+With a small group of people choosing which projects recieve funding, and which don’t, this causes issues.
+For business start-ups, it means good ideas go to waste when there’s a lack of business support.
+For the business ecosystem and the end-user, it means a lack of diversity.

 Sounds ridiculous, really, doesn’t it?